Braves vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has picked up at least one hit in four straight games.
-In his last five games he is hitting .412 with three walks and two RBI.
+- Arraez will look for his sixth straight game with a hit in this contest.
+During his last five outings he is batting .500 with three walks and two RBI.

 Arraez Recent Games